microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationProxyApplicationConnectorGroup.md

 ### -ObjectId
 The unique application ID of the application.
-This can be found using the Get-EntraBetaApplication command.
+The application ID can be found using the Get-EntraBetaApplication command.
-You can also find objectId  in the Microsoft Portal by navigating to Microsoft Entra ID > App registrations > All applications.
+You can also find objectId  in the Microsoft Entra Admin Center by navigating to Microsoft Entra ID > App registrations > All applications.
 Select your application.
-This takes you to the application's overview page.
-Use the ObjectId on that page.
+From the application overview page, copy the ObjectId.

 ```yaml
 Type: String